Batteries Not Included

 Batteries Not Included was conceived by Steven Spielberg for the 1980s television anthology series Amazing Stories.
 It was expanded into a feature film by Mick Garris, with further drafts by Brad Bird and Matthew Robbins.

-The film was theatrically released in the US on December 18, 1987, by Universal Pictures.
-It was a box-office success, earning $65.1 million on a budget of $25 million.
+Batteries Not Included was theatrically released in the US on December 18, 1987, by Universal Pictures.
+It grossed $70 million on a budget of $25 million.

 Plot

 Frank and Faye Riley, an elderly couple, manage an apartment building and cafe in the East Village, Manhattan.
 Their tenants are Mason, an unsuccessful artist; Marisa, a pregnant woman waiting for her boyfriend to return; the janitor, Harry, a retired boxer; and an older couple, Muriel and Sid.

 Lacy, a property development manager, sends a gangster, Carlos, to bribe the occupants to move out.
 When they resist, Carlos punches through Mason's door, intimidates Marisa, destroys Harry's property, and vandalizes the cafe.
 Faye, who is suffering from dementia, believes Carlos is their deceased son, Bobby, and asks Frank to treat him kindly.
 Muriel and Sid take the bribe and move to a retirement home in New Jersey.

 That night, two flying mechanical creatures visit the Rileys' apartment and repair the cafe, putting Frank and Faye back in business.
 The creatures take up residence in a shed on the roof.
 Carlos returns to threaten the tenants, but the creatures scare him away.

 The female creature gives birth to three babies.
 One is stillborn, but Harry repairs it.
 The demolition crew boost business in the cafe, while the creatures help in the kitchen.
 When Marisa's boyfriend returns to say he has found work in Chicago, Marisa tells him to go without her and begins a relationship with Mason.

 Unhappy with the delays, Lacey fires Carlos.
 Carlos breaks into the basement to sabotage the pipework and electricity and attacks the father creature.
 After Harry throws him out, Frank and the tenants realize the children are missing and search for them in the city.
 Faye stays behind with the mother as it fixes the father.
 With the father repaired, the creatures find their children with Harry and leave.

 With the building still not empty, Lacey sends a professional to burn it down.
 Enraged, Carlos rigs the building to explode instead, but discovers that Faye is still in the building.
 When Faye refuses to leave, Carlos lies that he is Bobby, but she realizes he is lying.
 He rescues her as the fire spreads.

 By the next morning, the building has been destroyed.
 The demolition crew refuse to continue as Harry is sitting on the steps.
 The mechanical creatures return with dozens of others and restore the building, ending Lacey's plans.
 Carlos visits the Rileys in the hospital; when Frank introduces him as Bobby, Faye weeps, and Carlos leaves dejected.
-Years later, the cafe is doing well, surrounded by skyscrapers.
+Years later, the building is dwarfed by skyscrapers and the cafe is thriving again.